champgm/openvpn-server/README.md

 ## Deploy
 You should just be able to run `python .\deploy.py` but I guess the python script has some dependencies...
 I didn't think of that.
 Someone should probably add a `requirements.txt` file and update the doc.
 Oh damn, the script doesn't take input for the keypair name either... that should be fixed too.

+*NOTE*: deployment will take some time, especially the Cloudformation bootstrap thing.
+Give it some time, or SSH in and check its status with the troubleshooting commands.

 ## Troubleshooting
 Once logged into the server, these commands can help you figure out what's going wrong.